5 Ways to Improve Your Public Speaking Skills

 I’ll be the first to admit that feedback can hurt.
 After all, no one wants to be told what they aren’t good at.

 The thing is, we aren’t going to get better living in a world where everyone tells us how amazing we are.

 I love when conferences send feedback after shows.
 It tells me where I can improve and what I should change for the next time.

-But how do we get feedback in our daily lives, when we aren’t on a stage or at an event?
+If you’re speaking at a conference, will organizers share feedback from your session or keynote speech with you later?

+Is there a post-event survey that could help improve your presentation the next time you give it?

+Outside of speaking at events, you may need to be prepared to gather feedback yourself.

 One of the things we do in our organization is to take notes during presentations.
 For example, when an account manager is reviewing a presentation, I note what they are doing well and what they can improve.

 When the meeting is over, we then go through the specific points.

-Improving communication in real-time is difficult but the opportunity is there if you ask for it.
+Don’t be afraid to ask people right at the beginning of your talk to take notes and share feedback with you.

-4. Turn to the Pros
+4. Turn to the Public Speaking Pros

+Remember AT&T’s Just OK Is Not OK commercial series?
+Here’s a refresher:

-A few days ago, my colleagues alerted me to the At&T “Just OK is Not OK” campaign.
-First off, the commercials are pretty funny and second, the broader point being, we don’t want just OK – we want the best.
+The commercials are pretty funny but the point is that we don’t want just OK – we want the best.

-If you want to be a great public speaker, spend time learning from the best.
+And if you want to be a great public speaker, put in the time to learn from the best.

 Here are a few places to check out: